25+ Tips To Improve Your Skills As A Graphic Designer

 5. Study Under A Great Master

-Back in the 1500s, Palma il Giovane, better known as Palma the Young, became Venice’s most dominant artist, painting masterpieces that would become amongst the most valuable in the world.
+Back in the 1500s, Palma il Giovane, better known as Palma the Young, became Venice’s most dominant artist, painting masterpieces that would become among the most valuable in the world.
 Not only did Palma the Young have a painter father, but he studied under the illustrious Renaissance painter Tintoretto.
-Seek out the opportunities to study with a master who has scaled the graphic design heights you can only dream about today.
+Seek out opportunities to study with a master who has scaled the graphic design heights you can only dream about today.

 6. Pick A Specialty Early

 Whether web design, mobile or logo design, stake your claim.
 Deciding on a specialty early in your design career helps you spend more time developing relevant technique.

 Lucretia By Paolo Veronese - , Public Domain

 Veronese, one of the first major painters to have his works sought by collectors in his lifetime, was educated in the Mannerism school of painting popular at the time.
 His instincts led him to shed tradition and pursue the naturalist style for which he became famous.

 Great design tends to stand out.
 Whether it’s simple like this classic Ferrari made in 1951 or complex, there is a remarkable quality about the piece.
 You take one look and you just know: it pops!
 That’s what you want.
 Keep working on your piece until it pops.
 If it pops, you will know, because people will stare.

 9. Set Aside Time To Work On Your Dream Project

 Working on a project you love brings out the best in you.
 This is one of the fastest ways to improve.

 Develop it.
 Chances are, you don't have one, yet.
 Almost all the great artists have their own unique, distinctive style.
 You can find some of the great design styles like Grunge, Expressionism, Minimalism and Photorealism in art references or design collections.